nathanwang0114/cse15l-lab-reports/wk2-lab-report.md

 Calling request `/add-message?s=Hello, how are you?` to StringServer

-The methods being called in my code are HandleRequest in class Handler and the main method in class String Server.
+The methods being called are HandleRequest in class Handler and the main method in class String Server.
 The relevant argument to the HandleRequest method is the parameter url, which is a URI.
 The relevant argument to the main method is the command line argument, which only takes the port part of the url.
 Everytime we enter a new url, the parameter that holds a URI changes in HandlerRequest.
 The value of String word also could change if `/add-message` is requestd in the url.
 For the call in the screenshot, word starts off as an emtpy string, then the String `Hello, how are you?` is concatenated to word.
 The host number will remain the same as long as I am using the same server.